weniv/En_pythonbest20/src/pages/question20.md

 The function should return an array of ingredients that can be purchased in order of priority.

-For example, let's say the following inputs are given: [['milk', 'egg', 'butter', 'chocolate cinnamon', 'pineapple', 'cream'], [10, 5, 5, 18, 6, 3], [1, 3, 2, 4, 5, 6]] and 10.
+For example, let's say the following inputs are given: [['milk', 'egg', 'butter', 'chocolate cinnamon', 'pineapple', 'cream'], [10, 5, 5, 18, 6, 3], [1, 3, 2, 4, 5, 6]] and 10 for budget.
 If we arrange the ingredients in order of priority, we get ['milk', 'butter', 'egg', 'chocolate cinnamon', 'pineapple', 'cream'].
 Since only milk, which costs 10, can be purchased within the given budget of 10, the function should return ['milk'].